jamesmurdza/sandbox/README.md

 To see the running server, visit the public url `https://<PORT>-xxxxxxxxxxxxxxxxxxx.e2b-staging.com`.

-If you've done this and it works, let us know and we'll add your template to Sandbox!
+If you've done this and it works, let us know and we'll add your template to GitWit!
 Please reach out to us [on Discord](https://discord.gitwit.dev/) with any questions or to submit your working template.

 Note: In the future, we will add a way to specify the command triggered by the "Run" button (e.g. "npm run dev").